-As you will find I'm a pretty direct communicator.
+As you will find we are pretty direct communicators.
 We say we are happy to work with any budget and we mean it!
 So don't be afraid of making a budget and sticking to it.
-As a florist, I can help you understand what floral fits inside the budget if I know what we are shooting for.
+As florists, we can help you understand what floral fits inside the budget if I know what we are shooting for.
 Without this basic building block, we are not starting off in a good place.
 The first comment or question I get is "I have no idea what my budget should be!"....so here is some sage advice.
 When you are formulating, dreaming, or planning the day, Prioritize.
 Where do you want to spend your budget?
 What are your goals for your floral?
 Do you want to splurge on ceremony décor, or centerpieces, or BOTH?!
 Is your ultimate goal to be as economical as possible?
 (That's totally fine, but be honest from the beginning.)
 Is your event the social event of the season?
 Sweet, let's do this.
-Either way is cool with us, so is middle of the road!
-We firmly believe that no one wedding, or person fits in a box.
+Either way is great, so is middle of the road!
+We firmly believe that no one wedding or couple fits in a box.
 Everything we do is custom!
 We have events all over town for hippies, socialites, hipsters, girls next door, boys next door....we embrace anyone in love and getting married!

-Here is a very generic bracket...this is a good concept, but few people are all one bracket.
+Here is a very general breakdown...this is a good concept, but few events fit entirely in one bracket.

-This is general, basic information.
-A lot of folks fall in between brackets.
-The best advice I have, is to have a general direction of where you want to go.
-Then fill out our questionnaire, and let's get the ball rolling.
-We are here to help, and can take the information you have to start with and help you start filling in the details!
-For those of you who can't get enough information, I will attach some links for more reading on the subject!
+Generally, a lot of folks fall in between brackets.
+The best advice is to have a general direction of where you want to go.
+Then fill out our contact form on our "Say Hello" page and let's get the ball rolling.
+We are here to help!
+We're excited to hear about your vision and learn more about your story and your ideas!
+For those of you who can't get enough information, please see some links below for more reading on the subject!